Part of HSP Tools

 Emotion / activationWhich emotion or state came online: fear, anger, guilt, shame, urgency, confusion, shutdown or alertness?Which activation came online?

-Behavior / outputWhat did the system produce: attacking, defending, explaining, pleasing, avoiding, blocking, controlling, saying yes, going silent?What did my system do?
+OutputWhat did the system produce: attacking, defending, explaining, pleasing, avoiding, blocking, controlling, saying yes or going silent?What became visible as output?

-FeedbackWhat happened immediately after the behavior?
+FeedbackWhat happened immediately after the output?
 Did tension drop, conflict get avoided, control return or connection stay intact?What did my system learn from this?

-CostWhat did this output cost over time: energy, honesty, connection, calm, boundaries, self-trust or autonomy?What was the price of this reaction?
+CostWhat did this output cost over time: energy, honesty, connection, calm, boundaries, self-trust or autonomy?What was the price of this output?

 NeedWhich system condition may have been missing: safety, time, clarity, rest, support, boundary, information or recovery?What did my system need?